MadAppGang/mag-service-registry/README.md

 You want to initialize your services right after the application starts right?
 The place to do it is the applications entry point.
 The issue is that you would then have to export services from the entry point module, which is not a good thing to do.
 Entry point code should only be run once.
 If you're exporting logic in your entry point module, you're probably better off moving that functionality in to a re-usable module.

 Using the service registry you can configure your services at one place, and then import them from another.
-This simple prevents the case when you import something from entry point. and this packages intent is to help you with that.

 ## How do you use it?
 First off you need to install it.
 It is available on npm.